- WAYS TO LEARN

 Policies Pertaining To Harassment

 There are many individuals who become very passionate about the topics they discuss on social media.
 This can lead to very intense disagreements which can turn personal very quickly.
-Business owners need to keep in mind that even professional individuals have certain issues which are sensitive for them.
+Business owners need to keep in mind that even professional individuals have certain issues which are sensitive to them.
 This means that there needs to be a line drawn as it pertains to the sharing of any information on social media that may be seen as a personal attack.

 Because there are numerous examples of social media harassment leading to legal action like lawsuits, it is best to have company policies that clearly define the need for employees to behave in a manner that won’t create any form of liability.